zoardgodor/ZVidDown/README.md

 ### 1. Pre-built Version (Recommended)

-If you don't want to install anything, use the included `ZVidDown.exe` or the upcoming `ZVidDown_installer.exe` file.
+If you don't want to install anything, use the included `ZVidDown.exe` or for system-level installation, use the `ZVidDown_installer.exe` file.

 1. Download `ZVidDown.exe` or `ZVidDown_installer.exe`.
 2. Run the file (for the installer, follow the instructions).